Season opener scheduled for February 14, home opener on March 7

 Villanova alumni have also gone on to have success playing internationally.
-The most recent in that group is Mike Loree, the Wildcats career innings pitched leader who spent his second season in Taiwan pitching for the Lamigo Monkeys.
-Loree has had a great deal of success internationally after a minor league career in the Giants and Pittsburgh Pirates systems, in addition to a successful sting with the Long Island Ducks of the independent Atlantic League.
-Other notable international players from the Wildcats include Mark Cardillo and Angelo Petracca (Italy), Bob Grzenda (Germany) and John Yeager (Mexico).
+The most recent in that group is Mike Loree, the Wildcats career innings pitched leader who has spent parts of three seasons in Taiwan pitching for the Lamigo Monkeys.
+Loree has had a great deal of success internationally after a minor league career in the Giants and Pittsburgh Pirates systems, in addition to a successful stint with the Long Island Ducks of the independent Atlantic League.
+Other notable international players from the Wildcats include Mark Cardillo, Angelo Petracca (Italy), Bob Grzenda (Germany) and John Yeager (Mexico).

 Godri's success at Villanova has gained the notice of his peers and during the summer of 2006 he was named to the USA Baseball selection committee that chose the players for the collegiate National Team.